 Habitat: White Troutlily forms extensive colonies via stolons sent out from the underground ovoid corm.
 New corms form at the ends of those stolons.
 They form dense groupings of which only a few will flower in any given year - research indicates about 1%.
 The best location has moist rich loam with dappled spring sunlight and then shade from the tree canopy when the the hot summer sun arrives.

 Names: The genus, Erythronium, is Greek and taken from a similar European species.
 The word is derived from ěrythrŏs, meaning 'red', referring to the mottled spots on the leaves.
 The species, albidum, means 'white'.
 The author name for the plant classification, ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
 He also collaborated with French botanist Francois Andre Michaux (1770-1855) in Michaux’s 3 volume North American Sylva.
 The common name refers to the leaves being mottled like the sides of a trout.
 Another common name is Adder’s tongue refers to the same part of the plant as Eloise Butler explains below.

 Comparison: There are two species that are similar- Yellow Troutlily, E. americanum, where the flowers are yellow and E. propullans, the Minnesota Dwarf Troutlily where the flower and plant are much smaller but similar looking and only truly distinguishable when in flower as it has a much smaller flower with (usually) only 5 tepals or by examining the method of new bulb propagation where E. propullans is distinctively different.